 - help the heart work more efficiently

 ACE inhibitors work by preventing your body from making angiotensin II, a hormone that makes blood vessels tighten, to help your blood vessels remain relaxed.
 Blood flows more easily through the vessels, lowering your overall blood pressure.
 Your heart doesn’t have to work so hard to pump blood through your vessels.
-About 20% of patients who receive ACE inhibitors develop a dry cough, a side effect so debilitating that you may need to stop the drug; it’s particularly common in women and those of black or Asian ethnicity.
+About 20% of patients who receive ACE inhibitors develop a dry cough, a side effect so debilitating that you may need to stop the drug; it’s particularly common in women and those of black or Asian background.
 Talk to your physician if this side effect occurs.
-Capoten (captopril) and Vasotec (enalapril) are examples of ACE inhibitors.
+Quinapril (accupril), Capoten (captopril) and Vasotec (enalapril) are examples of ACE inhibitors.

 Calcium Channel Blockers (CCBs)